ChainSafe/lodestar/docs/usage/local.md

   --reset
 ```

 By default, lodestar starts as many validators as the number supplied by `--genesisValidators`.
-In other to not start any validator, this is overridden by
+In order to not start any validator, this is overridden by
 the `--startValidators` option.
-Passing a value of `0:0` means no validators should be started.
+Passing a value of `0..0` means no validators should be started.

 Also, take note that the values of `--genesisValidators` and `--genesisTime` must be the same as the ones passed to the first node in order for the two nodes
 to have the same beacon chain.